AN APPROACH TO SOCIAL EMOTIONAL LEARNING

 - to teach children skills to manage emotions, resolve conflict, and solve problems.

 We also considered input from staff and parents that indicated a preference for approaches that focused on culture change rather than those that were stand-alone in nature.

-Keeping these needs and preferences in mind, the Wellness Committee narrowed down the 80+ SEL approaches that have been reviewed by the Collaborative for Academic, Social and Emotional Learning (CASEL).
+Keeping these needs and preferences in mind, we narrowed down the 80+ SEL approaches that have been reviewed by the Collaborative for Academic, Social and Emotional Learning (CASEL).

 The five approaches we considered all had a professional development component, all were focused on strategies to improve communication and culture, and all contained some means of teaching social and emotional skills to children.